Tag Archives: Hollywood

 Johnny Carson, in the Navy.

-Carson, with his idol, Jack Benny
+Carson and his idol, Jack Benny

-Carson, hosting, “Who Do You Trust?”
+Carson, hosting “Who Do You Trust?”

-Carson with his three sons, 1955
+Carson, with his three sons, 1955

-Caron, publicity photo, 1957
+Carson, publicity photo, 1957

-Carson with Ed McMahon, shortly after their Tonight Show stint began.
+Carson with Ed McMahon, shortly after their Tonight Show stint began

-Carson, early years of the Tonight Show.
+Carson, early years of the Tonight Show

 The dark reality behind the persona of one of America’s most beloved public figures.

-Johnny’s second wife, Joanne, 1960
+Johnny’s second wife Joanne, in 1960

 On August 17, 1963, Carson, possibly feeling more secure professionally with more than a year under his belt at the new show, married his longtime girlfriend, Joanne Carson.
 This despite years of fighting publicly, acrimonious vacations in which one of them left and went home early and numerous friends and acquaintances advising them not to tie the knot.
 Even the ceremony and reception were odd.
 Only a tiny number of participants witnessed the actual marriage, the couple’s parents not even invited.
 The reception included only a few more individuals and was held at Johnny’s apartment, the guests mostly Tonight Show related staff like bandleader Skitch Henderson and producer Art Stark.